 The concept of observing phase changes has been revisited.
 Studies have suggested that large activated regions, while mostly showing magnitude changes, may act as a single large susceptibility perturber and induce a large shift in phase.
 These studies suggest that use of both phase and magnitude information would boost both sensitivity and specificity.
-While this may be true, this work has not yet caught on.
+This approach has not yet caught on in the field.
 Perhaps one reason for it not catching on is that vendors typically only provide magnitude reconstruction of the scanner data.
 Most users simply don’t have access to NMR phase information.
-Aside from this, it may also be that any gains are only very small, thus making the extra effort in obtaining double the data and spending twice the time on pre and post processing not worth the effort.
+It may also turn out that any gains are only very small, thus making the extra effort in obtaining double the data and spending twice the time on pre and post processing not worth the effort.

 #22: fMRI for Lie Detection

-Over the past 20 years, fMRI has provided clear evidence that the brain of someone who is lying is active in distinctly different ways than that which is telling the truth.
-There is additional prefrontal and parietal activity with story fabrication(60).
-There have been many papers that have demonstrated this effect in many different ways.
-In fact, there exist studies that show not only that lie detection is possible but extraction of the hidden knowledge of the truth is also possible using fMRI(61).
+Over the past 20 years, fMRI has provided evidence that the brain of someone who is lying is active in distinctly different ways than that which is telling the truth.
+There is additional prefrontal and parietal activity with story fabrication(59).
+There have been papers that have demonstrated this effect in many different ways.
+In fact, there exist studies that show not only that lie detection is possible but extraction of the hidden knowledge of the truth is also possible using fMRI(60).

-This clear difference between research success and success or readiness for implementation in public use illustrates much of what the rest of fMRI faces.
-In real world applications, there are many variables which make fMRI nearly uninterpretable as generalizing from group studies or highly controlled studies on motivated volunteers to indivual studies in patients or criminals is extremely challenging to say the least.
+The difference between research success and success or readiness for implementation in public use illustrates much of what the rest of fMRI faces.
+In real world applications, there are many variables which make fMRI nearly uninterpretable.
+Generalizing from group studies or highly controlled studies on motivated volunteers to individual studies in patients or criminals is extremely challenging to say the least.

 #23: Does Correlation Imply Connectivity?

-In fMRI it is widely assumed that a high temporal correlation between disparate regions of the brain directly implies a high level of functional connectivity.
-In addition, it’s assumed that any change in correlation between these regions implies that there is a corresponding change in connectivity.
-As a first approximation these statements may be considered true, however there are many situations in which they are not true.
+In resting state and sometimes task based fMRI, the correlation between voxels or regions is calculated.
+A growing trend is to replace the word correlation with connectivity.
+The assumption is that a high temporal correlation between disparate regions of the brain directly implies a high level of functional connectivity.
+It’s also assumed that any changein correlation between these regions implies that there is a corresponding change in connectivity.
+As a first approximation, these statements may be considered true, however there are many situations in which they are not true.